microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 **WARNING: UT Austin students - do NOT use your @edu account.**

-*University of Washington, Georgia Tech, and MIT students can ignore this part :)*
+*University of Washington, Georgia Tech, MIT, and all other students can ignore this part :)*

 > UT Austin students will use a Microsoft account (MSA) to get your $100 credit from Azure for Students.
 >